-San Francisco, CA (October 25th, 2017) – TMS Health Solutions announced today “Transcranial Magnetic Stimulation: Clinical Applications for Psychiatric Practice” provides up-to-date data and key research findings to better understand the delivery of Transcranial Magnetic Stimulation (TMS) in the clinical environment.
+San Francisco, CA (October 25th, 2017) – TMS Health Solutions announced today the release of the book “Transcranial Magnetic Stimulation: Clinical Applications for Psychiatric Practice”, which provides up-to-date data and key research findings to better understand the delivery of Transcranial Magnetic Stimulation (TMS) in the clinical environment.
 “The writing and editing of this book has given us the opportunity to share our collective learning and experience in using TMS as an advanced treatment for depression,” said Richard Bermudes, MD, Co-Editor, and Contributor.

 The book, released this month, is co-edited by three pioneers in the field of TMS, each of whom have been involved in TMS from the beginning: Richard Bermudes, MD, Chief Medical Officer (CMO) at TMS Health Solutions and founding member of the Clinical TMS Society; Philip Janicak, MD, Adjunct Professor at Northwestern University and Director of TMS at Edward/Elmhurst Healthcare; and Karl Lanocha, MD, Director of Education at TMS Health Education and TMS practitioner since 2007.

 The book thoroughly addresses how to best integrate TMS into the clinical environment.
 It includes information on identification of the appropriate patient for treatment and how TMS can work hand-in-hand with psychotherapy, pharmacology, and other forms of neuromodulation to improve outcomes.
 In addition to sharing evidence for efficacy in treating advanced depression and helping patients that may be treatment-resistant, it also addresses the evolving research on TMS, and the potential use as a treatment in other clinical neuropsychiatric conditions such as OCD, PTSD, Adolescent Depression and Mild Alzheimer’s Disease.